Today’s post is written by Taylor Pomilla, Community Engagement Manager at Verbal Beginnings

-Halloween is known by all as a spooktacular day full of tricks and treats, but if you have a child diagnosed with Autism Spectrum Disorder it can be a scary day full of challenges and stress – with or without a global pandemic.
+Halloween is known by all as a spooktacular day full of tricks and treats, but if you have a child diagnosed with Autism Spectrum Disorder it can be a scary day full of challenges and stress – even though it’s just for fun.

 Autism-Friendly Halloween Tips